ckan/ckanext-harvest/README.rst

     created from this harvesting source.
 Logged in users and visitors will be only able to read them.

+*   force_all: By default, after the first harvesting, the harvester will gather only the modified packages from the remote site since the last harvesting.
+    Setting this property to true will force the harvester to gather all remote packages regardless of the modification date.
+Default is False.

 Here is an example of a configuration object (the one that must be entered in the configuration field)::